Ontario Liberals to decide how they will pick their next leader

 Former education minister Mitzie Hunter has said that she is also strongly considering a bid.
 An anonymous group of Liberals circulated an email Thursday seeking to draft astronaut Chris Hadfield as leader.

-Current Liberal caucus members Nathalie Des Rosiers and Marie-France Lalonde had also been considering runs, but Des Rosiers announced recently that she will resign later this year to take a post at Massey College, and Lalonde intends to run federally in her riding of Orleans.
+Current Liberal caucus members Nathalie Des Rosiers and Marie-France Lalonde had also been considering runs, but Des Rosiers announced recently that she will resign later this year to take a post at Massey College.
+Lalonde intends to run federally in her riding of Orleans.

 Interim Liberal leader John Fraser, who temporarily took over after Kathleen Wynne stepped down following the election, said a leadership race will help galvanize the party into action and get members involved.